Fidelity Investments Review

 Fidelity Service Rating

-DRIP: Automatic dividend reinvestment can be set for individual securities or an entire self-directed account.
+DRIP: Auto dividend reinvesting can be turned on or off for individual securities or an entire self-directed account.

-Fully-Paid Stock Lending: Fidelity offers a stock lending program that allows customers to earn extra income by loaning out their shares.
-A minimum account value of $250,000 is required.
+Fully-Paid Stock Lending: Fidelity has a stock-lending program that allows its customers to earn income by loaning out security shares.
+However, the brokerage firm does require $25k in each eligible account to enroll.

-IPO Access: Self-directed accounts can participate in upcoming stock launches through Fidelity’s IPO hub, located under the News & Research tab on the website.
+IPO Access: Fidelity self-directed accounts can get in on upcoming equity launches.
+The IPO hub is under the News & Research tab on the website.

 Recommendations

-Retirement Planning & Long-Term Investing: Fidelity provides extensive tools for retirement planning, including annuities, investment advice, target-date funds, life insurance, and bond ladders.
-However, Robinhood offers a 1% IRA match.
+Retirement Planning & Long-Term Investing: Fidelity has tons of resources for long-term retirement planning.
+Annuities, investment advice, target-date mutual funds, life insurance, and bond ladders are just the beginning.
+But Robinhood, not Fidelity, now offers 1% free IRA match.

-Frequent Equity Trading: With Active Trader Pro, fractional-share trading, and access to global exchanges, Fidelity is an excellent choice for frequent traders.
+Frequent Equity Trading: With Active Trader Pro, fractional-share trading, and global exchanges, Fidelity is hard to beat.

-Beginning Investors: We recommend an advisory account at Fidelity in either automated or full-service mode for new investors.
+Beginning Investors: We suggest an investment-advisory account at Fidelity in either automated or full-service mode.

-Mutual Fund Investing: Fidelity offers over 9,000 mutual funds, a robust screener, and Fund Picks from Fidelity®, a pre-screened selection.
-Firstrade provides 11,000+ funds with no fees.
+Mutual Fund Investing: Fidelity has over 9,000 mutual funds with a good screener and Fund Picks from Fidelity®, which are funds pre-screened by Fidelity’s investment advisors.
+Firstrade, however, offers 11,000+ mutual funds free of charge.

 Fidelity Review Summary